LYNCH·LLP

 • How many art units does this examiner work in?

-Yes.
-The allowance rate ranges from 75% to 88% across the examiner's art units, indicating variation by subject matter within TC 2100.
+The allowance rate ranges from 75% to 88% across the examiner's art units.
+These figures reflect the variation in the pooled record but are not predictions for any individual application.

 ◈ RESPONDING TO AN OFFICE ACTION